 Why we have a SDL adjustment mechanism

-During the development of the Murray-Darling Basin Plan, Basin water ministers requested an adjustment mechanism be included in the Basin Plan to allow for better social, economic and environmental outcomes than would otherwise have been achieved by the Basin Plan.
+During the development of the Basin Plan, Basin water ministers requested an adjustment mechanism be included to allow for better social, economic and environmental outcomes than would otherwise have been achieved.

-The SDL adjustment mechanism is provided for in chapter 7 of the Murray-Darling Basin Plan.
+The SDL adjustment mechanism is provided for in chapter 7 of the Basin Plan.

 How the SDL adjustment mechanism for surface water works